 “The days are long, but the years are short.
 When you’re in it, it seems like it’s never-ending.”

 Those two to four years may seem like they’ll last forever.
-One day you’ll turn around multiple years post-grad and realize just how fleeting that time was.
+One day you’ll turn around after graduating and realize just how fleeting that time was.
 All in all, I had a great university experience and look back on it fondly.
 However, I do wish I set aside time for more social and extracurricular activities.

 Take school seriously and do your best.
 Also, remember to slow down and take advantage of everything it has to offer beyond academics.
 This could be your last time to be a student and, trust me, you should cherish that.

-Good luck, first-years, I hope you have a BLAST!
+Good luck on your first year of university or college, I hope you have a BLAST!

 *Opinions expressed are those of the author, and not necessarily those of Student Life Network or their partners.